kako-nawao/bamboo-ghprbuilder/README.md

 you need to configure many things twice.

-## What Can It Do So Far?
+## What Is Done?

-You can configure the plans to build (plan and branch, that's it), and have them be build *master* when you get a POST from GitHub.
-Useless, like I said.
+1. Configure plan to auto-build (selecting branch)
+2. Build correct revision on POST from github (yes!)
+3. Use proper authentication (plan is executed by the same user that added PRbuilder)

-## What Now?
+## What Remains to Do?

 In order of priority:

-1. Build the proper branch (PR head)
-2. Use proper authentication (we're using "admin" user as hack)
+1. Use plan repo branch (no need to set that in config servlet)
-3. Update PR status on trigger
+2. Update PR status on trigger
-4. Update PR status on completion
+3. Update PR status on completion
+4. Trigger all repos (branches) in the plan